A-jcodes/SM-Stores-SQL-Project-/README.md

 # SM-Stores-SQL-Project-
 ## CASE STUDY USING SQL
-SM-Stores are a renowned retail company committed to providing high quality products.
+SM-Stores is a renowned retail company committed to providing high-quality products.
 Their mission is to meet the diverse needs and preferences of customers through an extensive range of merchandise and outstanding customer service.
 SM-Stores has properties scattered across different cities in the United States.
-They require an understanding of their status to better plan for future endeavors.
+They require an understanding of their status to better plan for future endeavours.

 ## DATA DICTIONARY
 1. Orders Table;